finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 </html>
 ```

-You problaly ask, how to include our HTML template to our bundle?
+You probably ask, how to include our HTML template to our bundle?

 Well, to do that, we are going to use `html-webpack-plugin`.
 This plugin will include our HTML and inject our JS bundle automatically into our HTML using `<script>` tag.